 Regulatory T-cells are another subset of CD4 T-cells.
 Their function is to suppress immune responses and establish self-tolerance.
 Regulatory T-cells develop mainly in the thymus, with recognition of self-antigen, and peripheral lymphoid organs, in response to self and foreign antigens.

-The development of some regulatory T-cells depends on the cytokine TGF-β, while their survival and function depends on IL-2.
+The development of some regulatory T-cells depends on the cytokine TGF-β, while their survival and function depend on IL-2.
 Dendritic cells in peripheral tissues may also play a role in promoting the development of regulatory T-cells.

 Regulatory T-cells suppress immune responses at different levels, including the induction of T-cell development in lymphoid organs and the effector functions of T-cells in peripheral tissues.
 Other ways that they may suppress immune responses include inhibiting natural killer (NK) cell proliferation and preventing B-cell activation.

 CD8 cytotoxic T-lymphocytes have the key function of killing cells that harbor microbes in the cytoplasm.
 Their other functions include their role in eradicating tumors and the acute rejection of organ allografts.

 The differentiation of naive CD8 Т-cells into cytotoxic T-cells occurs in response to antigen presented by dendritic cells.
 This process may involve CD4 helper T-cells too.
 With the differentiation and proliferation of naïve CD8 T-cells, effector cytotoxic cells are generated that possess the machinery to kill infected or tumor cells.

 Cytotoxic T-cells encompass many lysosomes that contain proteins such as granzymes and perforin.
 Cytotoxic T-cells also produce cytokines that help with the elimination of intracellular microbes, such as IFN-γ, to activate macrophages.

 Macrophages are produced in the bone marrow as immature monocytes.
 In the blood, they still exist as monocytes, and when they reach the extravascular sites, they become macrophages that survive for weeks or years.
 Macrophages respond to various stimuli, including cytokines.
 They feature azurophilic lysosomal granules, which contain myeloperoxidase, lysozyme and acid hydrolases.

 Macrophages also produce and secrete other products including a non-specific esterase, neutral proteases such as collagenase and elastase, complement products, prostaglandins, coagulation factors, fibronectin, and various cytokines.